-Toys (including Rainbow Looms and Rubix Cubes), games, cards (including Pokemon), etc., are items not used for instructional purposes, are not permitted at school and will be confiscated by school personnel.
+Toys (including Rainbow Loom and Rubik's Cube), games, cards (including Pokemon), and similar items not used for instructional purposes are not permitted at school and can be confiscated by school personnel.
 These items are not appropriate for bus, classroom, or recess activities.

-Students are prohibited from using personal communication devices, including cell phones and smart watches, during the school day on district property and buses.
+When students are not free to access their electronic devices during school hours, they are more engaged socially and academically.
+Students are prohibited from using personal communication devices, including cell phones, headphones/air pods, smart watches, etc. Use of any personal electronic device is prohibited during the school day on district property and buses.
+Students may not, under any circumstance, use electronic devices in restrooms, the cafeteria, and/or at recess.
 Such devices must be turned off and kept in the student's locker/backpack.
 Any device found throughout the school day will be confiscated by school personnel.
 Smart Watches should be for telling time only.